ryanwentzel/ryanlwentzel.com/collections/_posts/2021-09-20-birding-at-palomar-mountain-state-park.md

 Setting out on the Doane Valley Nature Trail, I was struck immediately by what I *didn't* hear: a freeway.
 Much of the birding I do takes place in urban/suburban locations where the constant hum of freeway traffic is rarely out of earshot.
 Instead of road noise, I heard a gentle breeze and rustling leaves, Mountain Chickadees singing in the trees, the owl-like coo of Band-tailed Pigeons (a new life bird), and a cacophony of Steller's Jays.
 I spent 15 minutes or so soaking it in before continuing further along the trail.

 This section of the Doane Valley Nature Trail is, in my opinion, the highlight of the park.
 The trail follows Doane Creek through a thick forest of cedars and pines, which provides ample shade.
 A variety of  plants and shrubs line both sides of the trail, including mountain currant, western raspberry, wild strawberry, and wild rose.
-During the cooler, wetter times of the year, several moss covered boulders can be observed.
+During the cooler, wetter times of the year, several moss-covered boulders can be observed.

 <div class="gallery" data-columns="2">
     <img src="https://d1yo597syf8yny.cloudfront.net/images/content/20210920-palomar-mtn-00002.jpg" alt="Steps leading down to Doane Creek" />